 Closing the feedback loop is core to your role.
 Carrying out all the steps ensures that the thoughts and feelings of students are being responded to and valued.

 Speak to students

-Speak to students on your course and identify feedback they have about the course, school or University.
+Speak to students in your school/department and identify feedback they have about the course, school/department or University.